 Being a designer, I had a hard time learning this principle because it required turning off the designer in me and instead focusing strictly on the content of the page.
 During the apprenticeship, I took static design files (from Sketch) and then wrote the HTML for each page as clean and as readable as possible.
 It was helpful for me to print out the design and physically markup the page with a pen.
 This helped me begin to think about content structure and what HTML tags I might use for different elements before ever touching code.
 For instance, it was easier to identify content that could be styled inside a

-or tag as opposed to a less semantic
+<section> tag as opposed to a less semantic

 For a designer, it is easy to jump straight from a design comp to a visual solution in the browser, but it is more important to first take a step back and ensure that the HTML you write is clean, readable, and semantically correct.
 This helps designers build empathy toward development by valuing some of the same principles as developers, such as search engine optimization, accessibility, and clean code.